Walliiee/Walliiee/README.md

 ## ✨ About Me
 My Age: 32 years, 6 months, 21 days, 604 minutes
-- Father, husband and a great friend and a hint of too much empathy, that leads me to want to solve all of the worlds problems and help everybody I meet.
+- Father and a great friend and a hint of too much empathy, that leads me to want to solve all of the worlds problems and help everybody I meet.
 - Oh and then I like to learn.
 - I like to explore.
 - I like challenges.